tiana528/tiana528.github.io/source/_posts/how-oracle-java-license-change-affect-users.md

 - Java ME
     - https://www.oracle.com/java/technologies/javameoverview.html
     - IOT...

 ## relationship between jdk, jre and Java SE
 - Refer to https://docs.oracle.com/javase/8/docs/, Java SE defines the specification.
 JDK and JRE are implementations of the Java SE.
 - JDK is a superset of JRE.
 Meaning when you download JDK, the JRE is always included.
-- JDK is for development programs, JRE is for running programs.
+- JDK is for developing programs, JRE is for running programs.

 ## oracle jdk user types

 According to https://www.oracle.com/technetwork/java/javase/overview/oracle-jdk-faqs.html, there are at least three kinds of users.
 - personal users
     - Personal use is using Java on a desktop or laptop computer to do things such as to play games or run other personal applications.
 If you are using Java on a desktop or laptop computer as part of any business operations, that is not personal use.